Home / Brush-Footed (Nymphalidae) / Red Admiral (Vanessa atalanta)

 Quick Facts

-Distribution North Africa, Asia, Europe, North and Central America, Caribbean and Hawaiian islands
+Distribution Spanning continents, the Red Admiral is found in North Africa, Asia, Europe, North and Central America, the Caribbean, and Hawaiian islands.

 Red Admiral Butterfly Pictures